 Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

-Wednesday's game at Foster Pavilion has the No. 6 Baylor Bears (12-0) matching up with the No. 23 TCU Horned Frogs (14-0) at 8:00 PM ET on January 3.
-Our computer prediction projects a 73-64 win for Baylor, who are favored by our model.
+Wednesday's game features the No. 6 Baylor Bears (12-0) and the No. 23 TCU Horned Frogs (14-0) squaring off at Foster Pavilion (on January 3) at 8:00 PM ET.
+This matchup, according to our computer prediction, will result in a 73-64 win for Baylor.

-The Bears won their most recent matchup 85-79 against Texas on Saturday.
+The Bears took care of business in their last outing 85-79 against Texas on Saturday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!